yetanotherco/aligned_layer/docs/architecture/components/2_payment_service_contract.md

 Users can then withdraw extra funds deposited to the Batcher Payments smart contract, or leave them to fund future proofs.

-This way, the Batcher can only use User funds to fund the verification of the User's proofs.
+This way, the Batcher can only use User funds to pay for the verification of the User's proofs.

 ## Details of the contract